Intent of the Course

 Personal Pronouns

 Professional courtesy and sensitivity are especially important with respect to individuals and topics dealing with differences of race, culture, religion, politics, sexual orientation, gender, gender variance, and nationalities.
-Class rosters are provided to the instructor with the student’s legal name, unless they have added a “preferred name” with the Gender and Sexuality Center .
-Your TA and I will happily honor your request to address you by a name that is different from what appears on the official roster, and by the gender pronouns you use (she/he/they /ze, etc).
+Your TA and I will happily honor your request to address you by a name that is different from what appears on the official roster and by the gender pronouns you use (she/he/they/ze, etc).
 Please advise us of any changes early in the semester so that we may make appropriate updates to my records.
 For instructions on how to add your pronouns to Canvas, visit here.

 Q Drop Policy